niehusst/seattle-events/docs/api.md

 - `updatedAt`: Timestamp when the source was last updated
 - `scrapingConfig`: Configuration for how to scrape this particular website (optional)

-### ScrapingLog
-Represents a log entry for a scraping operation.

-- `id`: Unique identifier
-- `sourceWebsite`: The source website associated with this log
-- `status`: Status of the scraping operation (e.g., "success", "error", "partial")
-- `eventsFound`: Number of events found during this scraping operation
-- `eventsAdded`: Number of new events added to the database
-- `eventsUpdated`: Number of existing events updated
-- `eventsSkipped`: Number of events skipped (duplicates)
-- `durationMs`: Duration of the scraping operation in milliseconds
-- `errorDetails`: Error message if the scraping operation failed (optional)
-- `scrapedAt`: Timestamp when the scraping was performed

 ## Scalars